Communities

 3000kg is huge, but that's no where near the largest size a terrestrial carnivore ever, T Rex by comparison was 8000kg to 15000kg, and much more comparable in mass to it's own prey, being even larger than some (Edmonosaurus was 9000kg for example), heck, my Giant Hyena even shares some of the same characteristics of T-Rex (highly developed smell, crushing instead of slicing teeth).
 Additionally, the largest mammalian terrestrial carnivore was around 1500kg.

-Cazadorro‭ wrote about 4 years ago · edited about 4 years ago
+Cazadorro‭ wrote over 4 years ago · edited over 4 years ago

 Additionally the animal I propose is not fast and agile, and like other large animals carnivores and other animals, like bears, would rely on sprinting for short distances, shorter distances than other carnivores, hence why I said it needed to be so close to pick prey off and get just enough distance that it wouldn't be.
 They would work a lot like large rhinos do when sprinting.